Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Introduction

 In Appendix A we provide a coherence theorem for weakly graded monoidal categories which allows us to relate the classical Bott-Samelson endomorphism algebras to certain breadth-enhanced versions which are more convenient for the purposes of this paper.
+The reader can think of this as inserting ``extra monoidal identity padding" into the diagrammatic Bott--Samelson endomorphisms algebras which corresponds (on the KLR side of the isomorphism) to the {\em steps of degree zero} in paths/tableaux.

+Finally we emphasise that the LLT/Soergel analogy above is motivated by the situation over $\CC$.
+This is merely a heuristic and our results work over a field of arbitrary characteristic (indeed, the isomorphism is actually proven to hold over the integers).

 For the convenience of the reader we provide three tables summarising the notation used throughout the paper in Appendix B.